Samsung/TizenRT/external/grpc/README.md

 Let us look in detail at the points above.

-### Using `Protobuf` to generate Service and Message Classes
+### Using `Protobuf` to generate service and message classes
-The C++ binding for gRPC uses Service and Message classes to implement RPC stubs.
-Although the Service and Message classes can be written by hand, the *Protocol buffer* compiler provides a convenient specification language, as well as automated C++ code generation for these classes.
+The C++ binding for gRPC uses Service and message classes to implement RPC stubs.
+Although the Service and message classes can be written by hand, the *Protocol buffer* compiler provides a convenient specification language, as well as automated C++ code generation for these classes.
 TizenRT has ported *Protocol buffer* under
 `external/protobuf` folder, so it is highly recommended to use this external module to generate the aforestated classes.
 Accordingly, please include `CONFIG_PROTOBUF` in your TizenRT build configuration as well.
 You can refer to `external/protobuf/Kconfig` for details of this configuration.
 In order to generate stub code from `protobuf` specifications, `gRPC` features a set of plugins, one for each programming language.
 TizenRT requires the `grpc-cpp-plugin` to convert `.proto` files into C++ implementation of Message and Service classes.
 For this purpose, additional plugins must be installed on the host build environment (your Linux machine or VM).
 To do so, follow the installation steps described earlier in [Pre-Requisites](#pre-requisites).